-Dave is a current senior at North Carolina State University studying Environmental Sciences with a Focal Area in Renewable Energy Resources and Minor in Sustainable Energy Technologies.
-On his campus, Dave is actively involved with the APIDA community as the Social Media Chair of ASIA (Asian Students in Alliance) and a chartering member of Lambda Phi Epsilon at North Carolina State University.
+Dave is a current senior at North Carolina State University studying Environmental Sciences with a Focal Area in Renewable Energy Resources and Minor in Sustainable Energy.
+On his campus, Dave is actively involved with the APIDA community as the Community Liaison of ASIA (Asian Students in Alliance) and a chartering member of Lambda Phi Epsilon at North Carolina State University.
 With his role in ASIA, Dave hopes to one day encourage more dialogues on the Asian Identity and facilitate cross cultural discussion on topics that truly matter to communities of color.
-As President of the Associate Chapter of Lambda Phi Epsilon at North Carolina State University for the 2018 Calendar year, one of Dave’s main purposes is to bring unity to the National APIDA Panhellenic Association (NAPA) Greeks around North Carolina.
+As a Brother of The Associate Chapter of Lambda Phi Epsilon at North Carolina State University, one of Dave’s main purposes is to bring unity to the National APIDA Panhellenic Association (NAPA) Greeks around North Carolina.
 Additionally, another of Dave’s focus is to bring more dialogues on the integration of Asian and Greek Identities, in relation to Civic Leadership and Advocacy.
 Last but not least, identifying as Hmong American, Dave hopes that his involvement in TAASCON and the APIDA community would provide inspiration for other Southeast Asians to be more vocal on their own experiences and cultural heritage.